lfost42/franchise/README.md

 - Option to upload a new csv file and run analysis on it.
 - Consume an API for mapping purposes.
 - Display locations and analysis results on a map.
-- Improve time complexity.
+- Improve time complexity?
+- Option to export analysis.
 - Add a dashboard
-- Option to export dashboard results.

 DASHBOARD